COMMERCIAL BUILDING ENERGY PERFORMANCE REPORTING

 3.5 Compliance and Enforcement

 These administrative rules are intended to clarify the requirements for commercial building energy reporting within Portland City Code (PCC) Chapter 17.104.
 PCC Chapter 17.104 seeks to make energy performance in commercial buildings transparent and motivate investment in efficiency improvements that save energy and reduce carbon emissions.

 Portland’s Climate Action Plan established goals to reduce carbon emission 40 percent below 1990 levels by 2030 and 80 percent below 1990 levels by 2050.
 Buildings are the largest source of carbon emissions in Portland.
 The key Climate Action Plan objective for existing buildings is to reduce the total energy use of buildings built before 2010 by 25 percent before 2030.

 Annual energy tracking and reporting of Portland’s largest commercial buildings enables the City to measure and manage progress toward its climate goals.
 Aggregate, city-wide summary statistics will be made available to the public starting in 2016.
-Beginning in 2017, the City will annually publish individual building energy performance information for buildings over 50,000 square feet; beginning in 2018, the City will also publish this information for buildings between 20,000 to 50,000 square feet.
+Beginning in 2017, the City will annually publish individual building energy performance information for buildings over 50,000 square feet and larger; beginning in 2018, the City will also annually publish this information for buildings between 20,000 to 50,000 square feet.